 - Increased medical visits

 - Increased worker complaints

 - High turnover on jobs

 - Reduced quality

 - Reduced performance in work and home life

 What can you do if you are at risk or develop a RSI?

 Report problems to your Supervisor, First Aid and your Unifor Health & Safety and Workers' Compensation Reps.

-What is Unifor doing to prevent RSI's?
+What else can you do to prevent RSI's?